Shrey-Viradiya/PSC_Project/README.md

 In this repository, **3 directories** are present...

-## 1-SentimentAna:
+### 1-SentimentAna:
 Contains a ipynb file showing our work on Sentiment Analysis.

 In this, we used **Textblob** library built upon **nltk** environment.
 TextBlob is a Python library for processing textual data.
 It provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, classification, translation, and more.

 The sentiment property of Textblob returns a namedtuple of the form **Sentiment(polarity, subjectivity)**.
 The polarity score is a float within the range **[-1.0, 1.0]**.
 The subjectivity is a float within the range **[0.0, 1.0]** where 0.0 is very objective and 1.0 is very subjective.

 So if the polarity of a sentiment is greater than 0, then sentiment is consider as positive otherwise negative.
 If the Sentiment is positive then we are giving **5 ratings** and if it is negative then we are giving **rating 1** to the book based on the review given by user.
+Then finally taking the average of all ratings we are generating automatic rating of a book based on the review given by the users!

 **Limitation -** This a approach fails when the sentiment is too objective!

-## 2-BookRecommenderSystem:
+### 2-BookRecommenderSystem:
 Contains our work and dataset for Book Recommendation.

-## 3-LMS:
+### 3-LMS:
 Contains a django project of Library Management System.
 This django project has integrated Sentiment Analysis and Book Recommendations which are described in the previos directories.

 ## Notice: